-Cruise Hive is here to give you a quick run down of the latest gratuity rates from 5 major cruise lines.
-Gratuities are the amount of funds passengers give to the cruise line and then in turn given to crew members.
-Crew who benefit from gratuity service charges include housekeeping, bar and dinning departments.
-The funds will usually be automatically charged to a guests onboard money account at the end of the cruise but can be changed if needed.
+Cruise Hive is here to give you a quick rundown of the latest gratuity rates from 5 major cruise lines.
+Gratuities is the amount of funds passengers give to the cruise line and then in turn given to crew members.
+The crew who benefit from gratuity service charges include housekeeping, bar, and dining departments.
+The funds will usually be automatically charged to a guest’s onboard money account at the end of the cruise but can be changed if needed.

 Whatever happens during your cruise please don’t remove or lower the gratuities on your account at the end of the voyage.
 Crew members work long hours and deserve as much as possible.